suvarchal/docker-mcp/README.md

 A Model Context Protocol (MCP) server for Docker operations.
 This server allows Claude and other AI assistants to interact with Docker through the MCP protocol.

+**Note:** This MCP server works with standard Docker CLI commands and does not currently support Docker Compose operations, other MCP servers with docker-compose didn't work reliably with cline yet.

 ## Features

 - List Docker containers